 When we got married (at 19 and 21), the best piece of advice we were given was to live on one income.
 Newsflash: earning potential at 19 and 21 isn’t livable.
 And yet, we did it.
 Our first apartment had a bullet hole in the front window.
 We lived in that neighborhood.
 We put duct tape over it.
-The neighbour kids thought it was big fun to push start our car every morning so we could get to school and work.
+The neighbor kids thought it was big fun to push start our car every morning so we could get to school and work.
 We ate a lot of pasta.
-When we graduated and got “real jobs,” and eventually bought a house, we did it on one income.
+When we graduated and got “real jobs” and eventually bought a house, we did it on one income.

 What did we do with the other income?
 Lots of things.
 Most importantly, didn’t depend on it.

 Whether you’re single or working together, living on less is key to freedom.
 Spend less.
 Consume less.
 Live at a lower standard than everyone you know.
 Bank the money.
 Spend the money on your real passion.
 Set yourself up to be able to open the door when opportunity knocks.
 You do not have to keep up with the Joneses.
 In fact, the Joneses are going to be shocked to find themselves wishing they could keep up with you.